 What are Enterprise Keywords in SharePoint?

 There is a feature in SharePoint called Enterprise Keywords.
 Essentially, it is a metadata column that you enable at the list or library level, that allows users to input a word or a phrase to categorize an item or a document.
 Unlike “regular” metadata columns, it allows you to type in ANY TEXT – you are not restricted in terms of predefined choices.
 Any value the user types in becomes a metadata tag that is available for others to use down the road.
-The beauty about this feature is that it is very easy to setup and it allows you to rely on your users to come up with metadata tags for you.
-You can allow such tagging indefinitely or later on you can convert (promote) the “Enterprise Keywords” into “official metadata columns.
+The beauty of this feature is that it is very easy to set up, and it allows you to rely on your users to come up with metadata tags for you.
+You can allow such tagging indefinitely, or later on, you can convert (promote) the “Enterprise Keywords” into “official metadata columns.
 Let’s first explore how to set up SharePoint Enterprise Keywords.

 How to setup Enterprise Keywords in SharePoint